DeveLooped-INC/gChat/docs/USER_GUIDE.md

 ## 3. The Feed & Gossip
 The feed is where you see updates from the mesh network.
 *   **Posting**: Use the text box at the top.
 You can toggle between **Public** (Global) and **Friends Only** (Encrypted).
-*   **Gossip Protocol**: When you post "Publicly", your node automatically sends that post to all your connected peers.
+*   **Gossip Protocol**: When you post "Publicly", your node automatically sends that post to your connected peers, who then forward it further into the mesh.
+You will receive notifications for new public broadcasts even from users you haven't explicitly friended.
 *   **Sync Network**: If you feel you are missing posts, click the **Refresh/Sync** icon in the Global Feed header.
 This sends a signal through the mesh (up to 6 hops) asking other nodes to send you their latest public broadcasts.
 *   **Verification**: Click on the **TRUTH_HASH** code to verify cryptographic integrity (Ed25519 signature check).